yoderj/homeschool/README.md

 # homeschool
-A simple arithmetic-practice standalone page
+A simple arithmetic-practice standalone page.
+[Try it out hosted on Github Pages](https://yoderj.github.io/homeschool/) or on your own machine.
+Everything runs in the browser, so nothing leaves your computer -- thus there are no privacy concerns.

 Simply open the HTML file in the browser of your choice.